 Our snow trips and skiing/snowboarding adventures have changed quite a bit since having a kid.
 Convenience, affordability, and kid-friendly ski lessons are our top priorities now and Tahoe Donner checks all those boxes.
-With the past few winter storms, there is plenty of snow this season to get skiing time in.
-This year the Tahoe region broke its snowfall record for the month of December (exceeding 179 inches last held in 1970).
-That’s a lot of snow.
+With the past few winter storms, there is plenty of snow this season to get skiing in.
+Make sure to keep mindful of road closures and a storm’s severity before planning a trip to the slopes.

 What we love about the Tahoe Donner Downhill Ski Resort

 Tahoe Donner offers some great runs for beginner and intermediate skiers.
 The resort’s terrain ratings are 40% novice and 60% intermediate.
 We love the magic carpet area for kids and the wide green run is accessible to the lodge for those new to the lift.
 It’s also hard to beat their pricing compared to other competitors in the region (we see no point in paying $100 + a ticket for beginner and bunny slopes).
 We find it better to funnel that extra cash saved from lift tickets to private or group ski lessons.

 Last year, we visited Tahoe Donner with friends that had a similar age kid to our daughter (ages 4 and 5).
 Our initial plan was to spend the first half of the day attempting to teach them on our own.
 It started off okay, but we soon learned that we may have made a mistake and should have put them in lessons right off the bat.
 We forgot that no one wants to learn from their own parents, right?
 Our daughter refused to learn how to “pizza” aka learn to brake/slow down— opting instead to bomb it down the hill with no regard to what was (or who was) in front of her.